-If we increase your interest rate or decrease your rate but you have £100 or less in your account, we will tell you about the change by putting a notice online or sending you information about the change by post or electronically.
+If we increase your interest rate or we decrease your rate but you have £100 or less in your account, we will tell you about the change by putting a notice online or sending you information about the change by post or electronically.
 We will do this within 3 days of the change happening.
 If you are unhappy about the change you can close or switch your account without charge unless your account conditions say you can't.

-If we decrease your rate and you have more than £100 in your account, we will send you information about the change by post or electronically before we lower your interest rate.
+If we decrease your rate and you have more than £100 in your account, we will tell you about the change by post or electronically before the change takes place.

 If you are unhappy with the change you can close or switch your account without charge within 30 days of receiving the notice.